Davide-Ettori/PINN_Neural_Networks-PDE_Solvers/README.md

-In conclusion through this project, we showcase the power of PINNs in looking at a wide range of differential equations encountered in various scientific and engineering domains.
+In conclusion, through this project, we showcase the power of PINNs in looking at a wide range of differential equations encountered in various scientific and engineering domains.
 By combining neural networks with physical principles, we pave the way for innovative solutions to complex problems, offering new insights and possibilities in the field of computational physics and engineering.